-12. Child Missing from Education
+12. Children Absent from Education

-A child going missing from education is a potential indicator of abuse or neglect.
+A child absent from education is a potential indicator of abuse or neglect.
 Staff will follow the Academy procedures for dealing with children that go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in the future.